dojo/framework/src/routing/README.md

 ```

 As an added benefit, when you use `start()` it ensures the previous dispatch is canceled when the history changes and it dispatches a new request.

+`start()` also ensures history is replaced with the new path when routes request a redirect.

 The context for these dispatches defaults to an empty object.
 A new object is used for every dispatch.
 You can configure the context when creating the router: